jordansissel/sysadvent/2012/09/article.md

+# Backups

+This was written by [Joseph Kern](https://twitter.com/josephkern).

+## Death of a Business

 In a blinding moment of schadenfreude, a promising social bookmarking startup Gnolia disappeared after a common misunderstanding, mistaking a fault tolerant mirror for a disaster recovery backup.
 [All user data was lost and the startup soon dissolved][gn].

-Another painfully public backup failure example comes from [Jeff Atwood][jf], having relied on his hosting company to provide disaster recovery backups without testing or verification.
+Another painfully public backup failure example comes from [Jeff Atwood][ja], having relied on his hosting company to provide disaster recovery backups without testing or verification.
 He was soon to find out that they were not maintained correctly.

+Journalspace [suffered a similar disaster](http://www.brentozar.com/archive/2009/01/why-back-up-ask-journalspace/) that ultimately destroyed it because it had no backups.

+## Ready to Backup?

 Let’s talk about your backups.
 You're busy, I know.
 Startups are fast moving operations, and backups are boring, but this is important!